Bwaite43/bwaite-github.io/_posts/2022-06-19-First Post.md

 >Jekyll Dependencies Installs
 {: .prompt-info }

->Installing this with a M1 Mac is a little..well a Pain in the ass.
+>Installing this with a M1 Mac is a little... well a pain in the ass.
 It will require a few different commands to update things.
 Ill write up more on this later.
 {: .prompt-danger }

 >Install chruby and ruby-install with Homebrew